“Therefore we wanted to come to you—even I, Paul, time and again—but Satan hindered us“

 The word “hindered” comes from two words: to cut and in.
 Satan cut into the plans of Paul.
 He tried to impede him by breaking up his plans and placing obstacles in his path.
 It is always the strategy of Satan to thwart any program to win people to Christ or to build them up in the faith.

 Satan confronts godly strategy with his own strategy.
 This is the source of our problems spiritually.
-Not many Christians consider the impact of Satan upon their lives.
+Not many Christians consider the impact of Satan on their lives.
 God considers it important enough to give believers a suit of armor to defend themselves.

 “Now whom you forgive anything, I also forgive.
 For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ, lest Satan should take advantage of us; for we are not ignorant of his devices” (2 Corinthians 2:10-11).